Red Hat Certified System Administrator (RHCSA) EX200 Study Guide

 Manage security

-• Configure firewall settings using firewall-config, firewall-cmd, or iptables
+• Configure firewall settings using firewall-cmd/firewalld

 • Configure key-based authentication for SSH